At what point can the exchange of contracts occur in purchase conveyancing in Thorpe St Andrew and do I need to be at the lawyers branch?

-I'm buying a new build house in Thorpe St Andrew benefiting from help to buy.
-The developers would not budge the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The house builders rep advised me not to tell my solicitor about the side-deal as it may adversely affect my mortgage with the bank.
-Is this normal?.
+I'm buying a new build house in Thorpe St Andrew with a loan from TSB.
+The developers would not move on the amount so I negotiated 6k of additionals instead.
+The property agent told me not disclose to my solicitor about this side-deal as it will impact my mortgage with TSB.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.